Quirogama/Quirogama.github.io/windows_98/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Fonts and Licenses

+This project may include third-party fonts.
+In particular it can use the Terminus bitmap font (SIL Open Font License 1.1).
+If you include the Terminus font binary in this repository, the OFL license text is available in `static/fonts/OFL.txt` and must be distributed alongside the font file as required by the license.

+If you use a different font, verify its license before redistributing.